ALPHAX28/kubernetes/README.md

 Before deploying the application, ensure you have the following tools and configurations:

 - **Docker**: Installed and running on your local machine.
 Docker is required to build and run the containers.
 - **Kubernetes Cluster**: Set up and running.
-You can use Minikube for local development or any cloud provider (e.g., GKE, EKS, AKS) for production-grade clusters.
+You can use Minikube or Microk8s for local development or any cloud provider (e.g., GKE, EKS, AKS) for production-grade clusters.
 - **kubectl**: The Kubernetes command-line tool should be configured to interact with your cluster.
 This tool is used to deploy and manage the services within Kubernetes.

 ### Steps to Deploy